Carlisle Indians football: History

 The Carlisle Indian Industrial School was founded in 1879 by an American cavalry officer, Richard Henry Pratt, in Carlisle, Pennsylvania.
 Its purpose was to facilitate the assimilation of the Native American population into mainstream American society.

 In 1893, the Indians played their first season recognized by the National Collegiate Athletic Association.
 The Indians were consistently outsized by the teams they scheduled, and they in turn relied on speed and guile to remain competitive.
 Carlisle's playbook gave rise to many trick plays and other innovations that are now commonplace in American football.
 The overhand spiral throw and hand-off fake are both credited to Carlisle.
 Other trick plays innovated by the Carlisle Indians cannot be used because the NCAA instituted rules specifically prohibiting them after Carlisle used them.

 In 1903, an Indian team coached by Pop Warner first employed its infamous "hidden-ball play" against heavily favored Harvard.
 Warner, as coach at Cornell, had already used it against Penn State in 1897, but it had not achieved much notice.
 Carlisle led Harvard at halftime, and hoping to keep the game's momentum, Warner elected to try the play on the ensuing kickoff.
 Harvard executed the kick, and the Indians formed a circle around the returner.
 With the aid of a specially altered jersey, the ball was placed up the back of the returner.
 The Indians broke the huddle and spread out in different directions.
 Each player feigned carrying the ball, except Dillon, the man with the ball up the back of his jersey.
 The ruse confused the Crimson players, and they scrambled to find the ball carrier.
-Dillon, with both his hands free, was ignored by the searching Harvard players, and he ran unmolested into the end zone.
+Dillon, with both his hands free, was ignored by the searching Harvard players, and he ran untouched into the end zone.
 With the score, Carlisle extended its lead to 11–0, but Harvard came back and eventually won 12–11.
 Nevertheless, the close match, and trick play, resulted in national attention.
 Warner had learned the trick from John Heisman while facing Auburn in 1895 during his tenure as coach of the Georgia Bulldogs.